 Over deze opleiding

-Upon completion you well receive a Bachelor of Science diploma
+Upon completion you will receive a Master of Arts diploma

-The tuition fee for students of European Union/European Economic Area (EU/EEA) countries who have not yet been awarded a degree in the Netherlands will amount to €2060 for the academic year 2018-2019, for a full time bachelor’s study programme, part time study programme or dual study programme.
+The tuition fee for students of European Union/European Economic Area (EU/EEA) countries who have not yet been awarded a degree in the Netherlands for the academic year 2018-2019 will amount to €2060 for a full time master’s study programme, part time study programme or dual study programme.

 VU is verder kijkenAl sinds de oprichting in 1880 staat de VU voor een onderscheidende manier van wetenschap toepassen.
 Met ons onderzoek en onderwijs willen we de wereld beter maken.
 Maatschappelijke problemen vragen om samenwerking tussen verschillende specialismen.
 De VU...